 The researchers do state glucose exposure (A1C) remained significantly different when adjusted for BMI between high users and non-users of sweeteners, but they don’t say how they selected these comparison groups or give any more details about this analysis.
 The Methods section in general is very brief and lacking in details.

 To determine if the relation between sweetener consumption and metabolic disease was causal or just a co-occurrence, they conducted a controlled experiment.
 Well, that’s putting it favorably.
 They had 7 subjects who didn’t consume artificial sweeteners consume the equivalent of 5.6 cans of Cola Tab every day for a week.
 After that week, 4 out of those 7 people showed poorer glycemic responses and altered gut microbiota.

 In the other 3 ‘non-responders’ as the researchers called them, the average glycemic response actually improved, albeit non-significantly.
 That begs the question: did the average glycemic response of the 7 people worsen significantly?
-The researchers don’t show this data.
+The researchers don’t show this.
 There was also no control group to compare the change to.

-Even if the group average increased significantly and the 4 subjects weren’t simply outliers (or consuming something else: their diets weren’t controlled), is suddenly going from zero to ~6 cans of Cola Tab a day for a week representative of long-term health effects outside the lab?
-We know the human gut can majorly adapt to a wide variety of diets.
+Even if the group average increased significantly and the 4 subjects weren’t simply outliers (or consuming something else: their diets weren’t controlled), is suddenly going from zero to ~6 cans of Cola Tab a day for a week representative of long-term health effects?

 Say we take the results from this research at face-value.
 This still doesn’t justify the researchers to talk about sweeteners – plural – because the subjects only consumed commercial saccharin.
 So these findings needn’t apply to any other sweeteners.